You are here

 Exceptional Sports Medicine Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita, you'll meet with our board-certified and fellowship-trained sports medicine doctor, Dr. Bradley Bruner.
+When you visit Kansas Joint & Spine Specialists in Wichita, you'll meet with our fellowship-trained sports medicine doctor, Dr. Bradley Bruner.
 Our specialty-trained orthopaedic expert treats patients just like you, helping restore them to better health and an improved quality of life.
 He not only provides orthopaedic care, but he also has a deep commitment to patient education.
 He understands the challenges patients with sports medicine issues face and knows how to listen to and address your questions and concerns.

 It's important to know that our doctor always strives to recommend a nonsurgical treatment option first.
 Through his diagnostic process, he will be able to determine if a nonoperative treatment plan, such as physical therapy, exercise, or medication, will be the best approach for a patient.